Tcl (programming language)

-Tcl (pronounced "tickle" or "TCL"; originally Tool Command Language) is a high-level, general-purpose, interpreted, dynamic programming language.
+Tcl (pronounced as an acronym, /ˈtɪk(ə)l/, like tickle, or as an initialism, /ˌtiːˌsiːˈɛl/, like T-C-L; originally Tool Command Language) is a high-level, general-purpose, interpreted, dynamic programming language.
 It was designed with the goal of being very simple but powerful.
 Tcl casts everything into the mold of a command, even programming constructs like variable assignment and procedure definition.
 Tcl supports multiple programming paradigms, including object-oriented, imperative, functional, and procedural styles.

 It is commonly embedded into C applications for rapid prototyping, scripted applications, GUIs, and testing.
 Tcl interpreters are available for many operating systems, allowing Tcl code to run on a wide variety of systems.
 Because Tcl is a very compact language, it is used on embedded systems platforms, both in its full form and in several other small-footprint versions.

 The popular combination of Tcl with the Tk extension is referred to as Tcl/Tk (pronounced "tickle teak" or "tickle TK") and enables building a graphical user interface (GUI) natively in Tcl.
 Tcl/Tk is included in the standard Python installation in the form of Tkinter.